Talwin Nx (naloxone / pentazocine) and Alcohol / Food Interactions

 There are 2 alcohol/food/lifestyle interactions with Talwin Nx (naloxone / pentazocine) which include:

-Using pentazocine together with naloxone can reverse the effects of pentazocine.
+The following interaction applies only if you are taking naloxone in an injectable formulation: Using pentazocine together with naloxone can reverse the effects of pentazocine.
 If you are a physically dependent patient you may experience withdrawal symptoms.
 This can cause nausea, vomiting, diarrhea, aches, fever, runny nose, sneezing, nervousness, irritability, shivering, and abdominal cramps.
-Talk with your doctor before using these medications together.
+Talk to your doctor if you have any questions or concerns.
 You may need a dose adjustment or special tests to safely take both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Do not use alcohol or medications that contain alcohol while you are receiving treatment with pentazocine.
 This may increase nervous system side effects such as drowsiness, dizziness, lightheadedness, difficulty concentrating, and impairment in thinking and judgment.
 In severe cases, low blood pressure, respiratory distress, fainting, coma, or even death may occur.
 With certain long-acting formulations of narcotic pain medication, consumption of alcohol may also cause rapid release of the drug, resulting in high blood levels that may be potentially lethal.
 Talk to your doctor or pharmacist if you have questions on how to take this or other medications you are prescribed.
 Do not use more than the recommended dose of pentazocine, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medication without first talking to your doctor.